A faulty fuel pump can cause you a lot of trouble. Depending on the vehicle model, replacing a faulty fuel pump can cost up to $1000.

-The fuel pump has an electric motor built-in.
+The fuel pump has an electric motor built in.
 Every time you start your vehicle, the fuel pump makes a buzzing noise.
 In most vehicles, the fuel pump is located near the gas tank.

-Have someone open the fuel tank cap and listen for buzzing noise when you start your vehicle.
+Have someone open the fuel tank cap and listen for a buzzing noise when you start your vehicle.
 If there is no buzzing noise coming from the fuel pump, that means that the fuel pump is no longer operational.

-3. Jump start the fuel pump by tapping
+3. Jump-start the fuel pump by tapping

 Since the fuel pump is operated by power, it could have some loose wire.
 You cannot get to the fuel pump without removing some parts.
 But, since the fuel pump is attached to the fuel tank, you can use a rubber mallet or a two-by-four and tap on the fuel tank.